 This vantage point affords us an opportunity to have real influence in the region.
 A combination of expertise – of both the subject matter and partner-building kinds – and a data-centric thought process is the formula behind our creative endeavors aimed at generating economic growth.

 Below are a few examples of how we advance new ideas to support businesses and the economy.

 UB is teaming with Alfred State College to support growth of the renewable energy sector by building collaborations and expanding educational opportunities.
 TCIE is project manager, overseeing the two-year Western New York Clean Energy Workforce Development Program.
 Made possible by a $760,000 grant awarded in fall 2018 by New York State Gov. Andrew M. Cuomo’s Climate Jobs NY initiative, the aim is to close critical workforce gaps by strengthening the connectivity between clean energy employers and educators in Erie, Niagara, Cattaraugus, Chautauqua and Allegany counties.
-The effort will result in new curriculum, whether micro-credentials, courses for traditional degree offerings, or both.

 In June 2019, the team published Clean Energy Workforce Assessment for Western New York, a comprehensive 54-page report detailing the opportunities, challenges and key considerations surrounding five subsectors of clean energy.
 Click on the image (above right) to read the full report.

 Aside from new curriculum and labs, the initiative has spurred broader conversations among a contingent of SUNY schools to collaborate on clean energy endeavors.